International adoption of South Korean children: Implicitly raised as white

+Adoptive parents' role in shaping racial identity

+Adoptive parents also play a significant role in the development of an adoptee's racial identity.
+Early studies showed that adoptive parents tend to engage in parenting behaviors that reject the differences or downplay the unique racial and ethnic experiences of children (Andujo, 1988; DeBerry et al., 1996; McRoy & Zurcher, 1983).
+This process of forced cultural assimilation causes adoptees to more closely identify with their parents' cultural worldview and identify more strongly with the majority culture (McRoy & Zurcher, 1983).
+Although early studies showed this process of cultural assimilation, more recent studies have shown that parents adopt the belief of enculturation, which is when parents acknowledge the differences within the family and educate their children about their birth culture and heritage (Lee, 2003).
+Parents with this belief typically provide their children opportunities to be more involved in their birth culture; these opportunities can be social, cultural, or educational, but the purpose is to promote a healthy ethnic identity.
+Children who grew up with parents who used enculturation were more likely to show racial pride and have a more secure ethnic identity.

 Adoptees' feelings about South Korea

 In a 1999 study of 167 adult Korean adoptees by The Evan B. Donaldson Adoption Institute, group discussions about the topic of how they felt about South Korea led to many feelings.
 There was anger about the negative way Koreans view adopted Koreans.
 There was concern over Korean orphans in South Korean orphanages, and there was a feeling of obligation to help the Korean orphans who remained in the South Korean orphanages.
 There was a feeling of responsibility to change Koreans' views of domestic adoption, so that adopting an orphan in South Korea would not be something that Koreans in South Korea would be ashamed of doing.

 Adoptees' memories of orphanages and initial adoption

 In a 1999 study of 167 adult Korean adoptees by The Evan B. Donaldson Adoption Institute, there were adoptees who mainly remembered experiencing poverty as orphans such as one adoptee who remembered eating much oatmeal with flies in it as an orphan in South Korea.
 Some adoptees remembered feeling a sense of loss of the relationships that they had with people when they left their South Korean orphanages.
 Some of the adoptees remembered being scared of their new living situation with adoptive parents in a new country when they had just been adopted out of South Korea.